tianchengzhe/EllipTrack_docs/docs/tutorial.rst

 This tutorial provides a step-by-step instruction on how to use EllipTrack.
 The scripts reproducing this tutorial and all the output files can be downloaded from this `Google Drive folder`_.

+Note: This tutorial was written with an earlier version of EllipTrack.
+The scripts for Segmentation has been updated since.
+There is no change in execution, but do expect very minor difference in the tracking results.
+The old version of EllipTrack that completely reproduces this tutorial is available in the Google Drive folder.

 Description of Dataset
 ======================